Hjoån River Walk

-The valley in central Hjo with both historical values and spectacular nature.
+A nature reserve in central parts of Hjo with both historical values and spectacular nature.

-The nature reserve along the river Hjoån shows a beautiful spectrum of colours during the different seasons.
-In the reserve, you can follow the small nature trail from the city center (the sign marked "Naturstigen") up to the lake Mullsjön, west of the town centre.
-It’s a hike of a little more than four kilometres that will take you on a journey through our history.
+The river walk through the nature reserve along river Hjoån offers a beautiful spectrum of colours during all seasons.
+By following the small nature trail from the town center (follow the wooden signs marked "Naturstigen") up to the lake Mullsjön, west of Hjo, you hike just above four kilometres.
+A beautiful journey through both nature and our history.

 The history